Veterinary Surgery in Greensboro

 We understand that your pet needing any kind of surgery can be worrisome, but knowing what to expect before, during, and after the procedure will make the process easier for you and your pet.

-Each patient receives an anaesthetic plan customized to his or her specific condition.
+Each patient receives an anesthetic plan customized to his or her specific condition.
 We take cardiovascular health and lab work into consideration with each pet.

-We are also careful to ensure your pet stays pain-free during and after surgery, often by taking a multimodal approach (i.e. by using local anaesthetic, systemic medications, and epidural anaesthesia).
+We are also careful to ensure your pet stays pain-free during and after surgery, often by taking a multimodal approach (i.e. by using local anesthetic, systemic medications, and epidural anesthesia).